curityio/spa-using-curitytokenhandler/README.md

 ![Logical Components](images/logical-components.png)

-The SPA uses [best practices for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps) to call APIs with `HTTP-only SameSite=strict` cookies.
+The SPA uses [best practices for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps) with no tokens in the browser.\
+The SPA transports access tokens to APIs using `HTTP-only SameSite=strict` cookies.

 ## Architecture Benefits